The authors would like to thank Jane Kang, MD, MS, for her invaluable feedback on this article.

 Explore This IssueApril 2019

-In the 2015 National Intimate Partners and Sexual Violence Surgery, IPV-related impact is defined as experiencing any of the following: being fearful, concerned for safety, injury, need for medical care, needed help from law enforcement, missed at least one day of work, missed at least one day of school.
+In the 2015 National Intimate Partner and Sexual Violence Survey, IPV-related impact is defined as experiencing any of the following: being fearful, concerned for safety, injury, need for medical care, needed help from law enforcement, missed at least one day of work, missed at least one day of school.

 The following effects were also included in the lifetime estimate only: any post-traumatic stress disorder symptoms, need for housing services, need for victim advocate services, need for legal services and contacting a crisis hotline.